-Mechanisms of susceptibility to SARS-COV-2 in high risk groups: We are combining ex vivo approaches with analyses of in vivo samples from patients to determine what drives altered susceptibility to severe COVID-19 in chronic lung disease with the aim of identifying novel druggable targets (work feature on Imperial College news release see details here).
+Mechanisms of susceptibility to SARS-COV-2 in high risk groups: We are combining ex vivo approaches with analyses of in vivo samples from patients to determine what drives altered susceptibility to severe COVID-19 and its sequelae in chronic lung disease with the aim of identifying novel druggable targets (work featured on Imperial College news release see details here).

 et al., 2020, Beclomethasone has lesser suppressive effects on inflammation and anti-bacterial immunity than Fluticasone or Budesonide in experimental infection models., Chest, Vol:158, ISSN:0012-3692, Pages:947-951